top of page

 Benediction:

-12:00 pm Thursday
+Thursday 12:00 pm (in Chapel)

-Sacrament of Confession:
+Sacrament of Reconciliation:

-4:00 - 4:45 pm Saturday
+Saturday 4:00 - 4:45 pm (Confessional room in Church)

-Support our Parish
+Support Our Parish

 We provide an easy, convenient and secure way to give online to support our Parish's mission.
 Please sign in or create an account by simply clicking Online Giving icon below.
 Thank you for supporting our Parish!